Delaware Railroad: Pennsylvania Railroad and Consolidation

 The PRR acquired the PW&B in 1881, thus bringing the DRC under its control.
 The PRR later purchased several east–west lines serving locations throughout the Delmarva Peninsula in Delaware and the eastern shore of Maryland, effectively securing a monopoly over the peninsula.

 After opening in 1884, the NYP&N utilized the DRC track to reach its line to Cape Charles and this increased business on the DRC.
 Cape Charles was located close to the mouth of the Chesapeake Bay on Virginia's Eastern Shore and the railroad used a rail ferry to reach Norfolk, Virginia.

 In 1891, the PRR added the former NC&F from Bear to New Castle; the former New Castle and Wilmington Railroad (NC&W) between New Castle and Delaware Junction on the Northeast Corridor, and the New Castle Cutoff from New Castle to South Wilmington to the DRC; extending its northern terminus to the Christiana River in Wilmington.
 With this additional track, the total length of the mainline was 95.2 mi.

 That same year the PRR acquired the DMVR, though that was not added to the DRC.

 On January 23, 1899, the QA&KR to Centreville, Maryland, the Cambridge and Seaford Railroad (Successor to the D&DRR) to Cambridge, and the Delaware and Chesapeake Railway (D&CR) (Successor to the M&D) to Oxford, Maryland were merged into the DRC under agreement of December 31, 1898.

 Delaware Division

-In 1902, the PW&B merged with the Baltimore and Potomac to form the Philadelphia, Baltimore and Washington Railroad (PB&W) of which the DRC, along with the DMVR, became part of the PB&W's Delaware Division.
+In 1902, the PW&B merged with the Baltimore and Potomac to form the Philadelphia, Baltimore and Washington Railroad (PB&W).
+As a result the DRC's trackage, along with the DMVR's, became part of the PB&W's Delaware Division.
 At the same time the remaining section of the B&DBR from Smyrna, Delaware to Chestertown, Maryland and the D&CR from Clayton to Oxford, Maryland was transferred to the DRC.
 The first became the Smyrna Branch and the latter the Oxford Branch.

 In 1905, the PRR acquire the QAR and added it to the Delaware Division, but like the DMVR it was not added to the DRC.
 This brought all the railroads of southern and central Delaware under the control of the PRR.

 In 1910, the PB&W renewed its lease of the DRC for another 99 years.
 The lease included the: